alexandre-k/square-booking-app/README.md

 ### Square API
 Go to https://developer.squareup.com/apps/
 Get your `Sandbox Application ID` and `Sandbox Access Token`.
-Set your environment variables as exportable variables under a Bash shell.
+Set your environment variables as exportable variables in a file called `.env.local`.
 Windows is not supported.

 ### OAuth
 Under development but at the moment Auth0 is being used.
 Creating an account is needed, but a custom authentication server will likely be used.